ChanYungKim/self-taught-by-clone-coding/clone-ZOOM/README.md

-# Clone Coding Zoom
+# Clone Coding ZOOM

 #### Requirements
-- ExpressJS
-- app.get()
-- Pug
+- Node JS
+    - an open source and cross-platform runtime env for executing JS outside of a browser

+- npm - Node Package Manager --> to install modules
-- (req, res)
+    - Express
+        * HTTP method

 - VanilaJS
-    - creating / removing
+    - creating / removing from HTML